de-marauder/altschool-cloud-exercises/3rd-semester/README.md

 cd ansible
 ansible-playbook bastion-playbook.yml --private-key ../${KEY_NAME}.pem -i hosts
 ```
-> Further instructions are present after you've successfully spun up your resources.
 > Make sure to answer yes when prompted to add your keys.
+Further instructions are present after you've successfully spun up your resources.

 After your bastion is configured, you'll have to ssh into it an configure your replicas
 ```